 In 2006, CWWC entered into a lease agreement with the local government unit (LGU) of Tabuk, in the province of Kalinga.
 Under the Agreement, CWWC will manage, operate and maintain the water facilities developed and owned by the LGU within a defined service area for 15 years from the day the facilities are turned over by the LGU.
-On March 25, 2016 the lease term was extended for another 10 years.
-CWWC initially paid for the installation and rehabilitation of water facilities in Tabuk in behalf of the LGU.
+On March 25, 2016, the lease term was extended for another 10 years.
+CWWC initially paid for the installation and rehabilitation of water facilities in Tabuk on behalf of the LGU.
 The related receivable from the LGU is disclosed in Note 5.
 CWWC shall make lease payments to the LGU based on agreed amounts.

 The monthly fees paid to the LGU are based on the current billed volume.
-The related water revenue from operating the water facilities in Tabuk amounted to ₱30.5 million, ₱28.5 million and ₱25.7 million in 2022, 2021 and 2020, respectively.
+The related water revenue from operating the water facilities in Tabuk amounted to ₱32.0 million, ₱30.5 million and ₱28.5 million in 2023, 2022 and 2021, respectively.